hombremuchacho/docs/source/index.html.md

 Before any requests can be made, you must first request an access token.

-Turnstyle uses OAuth 2.0 Authentication.
-Turnstyle requires the Id/Secret to be encoded using base64 encoding (id:secret).
+Yelp WiFi's Turnstyle API uses OAuth 2.0 Authentication.
+Yelp WiFi requires the Id/Secret to be encoded using base64 encoding (id:secret).
 The access tokens expire every 24 hours.

-Turnstyle does 'leaky bucket' request throttling.
-If you require loosened throttling restrictions please contact support@getturnstyle.com
+Yelp WiFi does 'leaky bucket' request throttling.
+If you require loosened throttling restrictions please contact support@yelpwifi.com

 ### HTTPS Request